-During the fiscal year ended December 31, 2020, Stephen Berenson, Paul Biondi, Kurt C. Graves, Richard N. Kender and Meryl S. Zausner served as members of our Compensation and Talent Committee.
-Mr. Berenson served as a member of our Compensation and Talent Committee until September 2020.
-Ms. Zausner was appointed as a member of our Compensation and Talent Committee in September 2020.
-No member of our Compensation and Talent Committee during the fiscal year ended December 31, 2020 is or has been an officer or employee of our Company.
-None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity that had an executive officer who served as a director on our Board or as a member of our Compensation and Talent Committee during the fiscal year ended December 31, 2020.
+During the fiscal year ended December 31, 2021, Paul R. Biondi, Kurt C. Graves, Richard N. Kender and Meryl S. Zausner served as members of our Compensation and Talent Committee.
+No member of our Compensation and Talent Committee during the fiscal year ended December 31, 2021 is or has been an officer or employee of our Company.
+None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity that had an executive officer who served as a director on our Board or as a member of our Compensation and Talent Committee during the fiscal year ended December 31, 2021.